alexdao04/cse13s_alvdao_winter25/hw1/DESIGN.md

 ## Functions:
 area_of_disk:
 Define M_PI as 3.14159... and then calculate disk area.
-Disk area is calculated from (A = Pi * R^2) and returns A as double value
+Disk area is calculated from (A = Pi * R^2) and returns A as our value.

 area_of_ring:
 Returns values of outer and inner ring using previous formula.
 Outer ring and inner ring values calculated from area_of_disk are subtracted and returned.
 End result is our actual ring area since we're subtracting a smaller ring from a bigger ring.